shelleywong/CSCI211-Course-Materials/Programs/program05.md

 You must turn in the regular assignment code separately from the extra credit assignment code (I will create a separate assignment on [INGInious](https://inginious.csuchico.edu/)).<br>

 You will get 30 points extra credit if your program passes all the extra credit tests (a fraction of 30 points if you pass some of the extra credit tests).
-You have one extra credit test available to you in 211-starter-pack/211/p5_extra/tests/.
+You have one extra credit test available to you in the CSCI211 starter-repo `211/p5_extra/tests/` directory.
 I will use additional tests when grading the extra credit.<br>

 Instead of having a single checkout queue, give each checker its own queue.<br>